MaGnsio/100-days-of-code/log.md

 <br>

-- # Day 009: August 14, 2020
+# Day 009: August 14, 2020
-- # Day 010: August 15, 2020
+# Day 010: August 15, 2020
-- # Day 011: August 16, 2020
+# Day 011: August 16, 2020

-**Progress:** solved a bunch of problems on codeforces, learning about data structures, algorithms and dynamic programming, and i read through the early chapters of "C++ Crash Course: A Fast-Paced Introduction" book which is a great book and so much recommended as a second step after learning C++ basics.
+* solved a bunch of problems on codeforces.
+* learning about data structures, algorithms and dynamic programming.
+* read through the early chapters of "C++ Crash Course: A Fast-Paced Introduction" book.

 **Link to work:** [Problems Folder on GitHub](https://github.com/MaGnsio/100-days-of-code/tree/master/Problems)